 Car accidents happen for many reasons, but one of the most common is distracted driving.
 Distracted driving comes in a variety of forms including texting and driving, driving with distracting passengers, eating behind the wheel, talking on the phone while driving and others.
+Reducing distractions can help to prevent car accidents in Michigan.

 Each kind of distraction has its own issues.
 For example, texting and driving takes your mind and eyes off the road as well as your hands off the wheel.
 Talking on the phone takes you mind off the road and could take your hands off the wheel.